Tunnel boring machine: Open machines

-Open/Gripper
+Open/gripper

 Gripper TBMs are used in rock tunnels.
-They forgo the use of a shield and instead push directly against the unreinforced sides of the tunnel.
+They push directly against the unreinforced sides of the tunnel.

-Machines such as a Wirth machine can be moved only while ungripped.
-Other machines can move continuously.
+Machines such as a Wirth machine move only while the grips are released, while other machines move continuously.
 At the end of a Wirth boring cycle, legs drop to the ground, the grippers are retracted, and the machine advances.
 The grippers then reengage and the rear legs lift for the next cycle.
+Such TBMs can be steered by adjusting the relative length of the grippers.